abhilashsiyer/ams/README.md

   When click "InputForm" from json "home.json"

 ```
-Now, Do you need to repeat the same steps everywhere ?
+Do you need to repeat the same steps every time in every test case?

 The anwser is No, AMS brings you the capability to reuse your steps.
-Lets split the above steps as launching a website can be used for more operations.
-Lets write this as :
+Now, let's split the above steps as  “launching a website” and clicking on “InputForm” is be used for more operations:

 ```
 @Home